 Imagine you’re about to contact a company’s customer service.
 You come to find out the employees are unhelpful and the wait time is long.
 Would you continue to do business with them?

-From a confectionery brand like Cadbury to gaming giant Ubisoft, countless brands have been leveraging the power of Personalized Video.
-The combination of personalization and video means your message is perfectly tailored to each individual while maximizing visual engagement.
+From a confectionery brand like Cadbury to gaming giant Ubisoft, countless brands have been leveraging the power of Personalised Video.
+The combination of personalisation and video means your message is perfectly tailored to each individual while maximising visual engagement.

 For many, the new year is an opportunity to look back at memories made — the good times, the big wins, maybe some lessons learned.
 Video can be a great way for brands to get in on the action.
 Personalized year-in-review videos help you engage customers with relevant, data-driven content they’ll want to watch and share with friends.
 Don’t know where to start?
 We’ve compiled a list of our top tips for smart personalization when it comes to this popular trend.

-Personalization is no longer an option when it comes to customer communications.
-Research shows that 80% of consumers are more likely to buy from brands that offer personalized experiences.
-And personalization is especially important in the health and wellness industry.
+Personalisation is no longer an option when it comes to customer communications.
+Research shows that 80% of consumers are more likely to buy from brands that offer personalised experiences.
+And personalisation is especially important in the health and wellness industry.
 Whether you’re a gym, a doctor’s office or a health insurance company, your customers already expect 1:1 attention.
 This is about their health, after all.
 Every touchpoint, from the front office to a bill explainer, needs to make that person feel like you know and understand their individual needs.

 To celebrate its top players and a banner year, CCP Games created a personalised year-in-review video for the EVE Online community.
 Deployed to over a million pilots, the “My Year in EVE” campaign allowed gamers to handpick achievements to include in their video, then generate that video in real time with the click of a button.